msveshnikov/mars-project-autocode/README.md

 -   get rid of any i18n or multilanguage
 -   get rid of PWA fully
 -   make Data Visualizations small (on main page)
+-   make weather map colorful (from green to red)